goravel/docs/security/encryption.md

 ### Encrypting A Value

 You may encrypt a value using the `EncryptString` method provided by the `facades.Crypt`.
-All encrypted values are encrypted using OpenSSL and the AES-256-CBC cipher.
-Furthermore, all encrypted values are signed with a message authentication code (MAC).
+All encrypted values are encrypted using OpenSSL and the AES-256-GCM cipher.
+Furthermore, all encrypted values are signed with a message authentication code (GMAC).
 The integrated message authentication code will prevent the decryption of any values that have been tampered with by malicious users:

 ```go
 secret, err := facades.Crypt.EncryptString("goravel")